The Smug Annoyance That is Freakonomics

 Choices are based ever and only on maximising rewards.
 Choices are based on the dispositions that people inherit from their history, and the opportunities and constraints of the field in which they operate.

 People make decisions about how they should act by calmly comparing the costs and benefits of different courses of action.
-Right: like Britney Spears, Paris Hilton, Michael Jackson, David Hasselhoff, the Yorkshire Ripper, and the guys who ran Enron?
+Right: like Britney Spears, Paris Hilton, Michael Jackson, David Hasselhoff, and the Yorkshire Ripper?
 You seriously want us to accept this proposition?

 The existing economic and social system is at is.
 Our job is to describe and explain it.
 We make no judgement.
 We're just here to say how things work: slavery, child abuse, drug gangs, struggling householders ruined by in the subprime meltdown, whatever.
 There are some pretty horrible things about the current economic and social system.
 So horrible, we should try to change them.
 We don't like what we see.
 We're here to change things: slavery, child abuse, drug gangs, struggling householders ruined by in the subprime meltdown, whatever.